 Make the Cream of Chicken Soup

 - Slice up your stick of butter and melt it in a pot over medium heat.Slowly add the flour into the butter and whisk until smooth.Pour in the chicken broth slowly while whisking.
-You want to add the liquids slowly to make sure the mixture remains smooth and lump free.Whisk in the almond milk very slowly.
-It should be thick at this point (if it's not, then see notes in the recipe card).Remove it from the heat.
+You want to add the liquids slowly to make sure the mixture remains smooth and lump free.Slowly whisk in the almond milk.
+It will look thin at this point, so turn up the heat and let it come to a light boil while whisking constantly.
+It will thicken as it comes to a boil.Remove it from the heat once it's very thick like a condensed soup.
 Mix the spices in and whisk.Soup will thicken more as it cools.Makes about 3 cups.

 Prepare to Bake it